Our third guiding principle:

 Retirees need both a reasonable rate of return as well as protection of their assets.
 Relayer Benefits Group can show you how.

 Reasonable Rate of Return During Retirement

 At Relayer Benefits Group, we put honesty and truth first.
-We believe it’s critical for our clients to have all the information they need to make an informed decision.
-We can help you learn about your options for protecting your retirement savings.
-How you spend or invest money matters because it impacts your long-term retirement income and lifestyle.
+We believe it’s important for our clients to have all the information they need to make an informed decision.
+We can help you learn about your options for protecting your retirement earnings.
+What financial vehicles you put your money into matters because it impacts your long-term retirement income and lifestyle.
 Factors such as inflation may also have an impact.
 If you want to make sure your money outperforms inflation, you’ll need to know all the available options.
 FIAs, for example, may offer potential indexed interest gains when the market is up, but make sure your principal is unaffected when the market goes down.
 We encourage you to learn as much as you can.
 You should feel confident about your retirement outcomes.

 Where to Find Reasonable Rate of Return During Retirement

 During the “golden years,” having balance in your finances is an important part of planning for retirement.
-For example, you’ll need to find the right combination of risk versus potential reward, as well as safety versus potential growth.
+For example, you’ll need to find the right combination of risk versus potential reward, as well as safety versus the potential for indexed interest.
 It’s possible, though, to have a reasonable return and still keep your principal safe from market risk!
 All you have to do is learn about these strategies, and then decide which one is right for you.